Nevenall/blades-in-the-dark/src/04-the-score.md

 ### Arrest

 An Inspector presents a case file of evidence to a magistrate, to begin prosecution of your crew.
-They send a detail to arrest you (a gang at least equal in **scale** to your /wanted level/).
-Pay them off with /coin/ equal to your /wanted level/ +3, hand someone over for arrest (this clears your /heat/), or try to evade capture.
+They send a detail to arrest you (a gang at least equal in **scale** to your {wanted level}).
+Pay them off with {coin} equal to your {wanted level} +3, hand someone over for arrest (this clears your {heat}), or try to evade capture.

 > A truncheon bangs on the shutters of the window.
 “Alright then!
 Come on out and let’s go quietly now!”
 It sounds like the bald Sergeant.
 When you peek out, you see a detail of about twenty constables, all geared up for a fight.
 The Sergeant mumbles under his breath, so only you inside can hear: “Or perhaps I have the wrong address?”
 He clears his throat and waits for some coin to appear.

 ### Cooperation

 A +3 status faction asks you for a favor.
-Agree to do it, or forfeit 1 /rep/ per Tier of the friendly faction, or lose **1 status** with them.
+Agree to do it, or forfeit 1 {rep} per Tier of the friendly faction, or lose **1 status** with them.
 If you don’t have a +3 faction status, you avoid entanglements right now.

 ### Demonic notice

 A demon approaches the crew with a dark offer.
-Accept their bargain, hide until it loses interest (forfeit/ /3 /rep/), or deal with it another way.
+Accept their bargain, hide until it loses interest (forfeit{ }3 {rep}), or deal with it another way.

 ### Flipped

-One of the PCs’ rivals arranges for one of your contacts, patrons, clients, or a group of your customers to switch allegiances due to the /heat/ on you.
+One of the PCs’ rivals arranges for one of your contacts, patrons, clients, or a group of your customers to switch allegiances due to the {heat} on you.
 They’re loyal to another faction now.

 ### Gang trouble

 One of your gangs (or other cohorts) causes trouble due to their flaw(s).
-You can lose face (forfeit/ rep/ equal to your Tier +1), make an example of one of the gang members, or face reprisals from the wronged party.
+You can lose face (forfeit{ rep} equal to your Tier +1), make an example of one of the gang members, or face reprisals from the wronged party.

 ### Interrogation

-The officers round up one of the PCs to question them about the crew’s crimes. *How did they manage to capture you?* Either pay them off with 3 /coin/, or they beat you up (**level 2 harm**) and you tell them what they want to know (**+3** /heat/).
+The officers round up one of the PCs to question them about the crew’s crimes. *How did they manage to capture you?* Either pay them off with 3 {coin}, or they beat you up (**level 2 harm**) and you tell them what they want to know (**+3** {heat}).
 You can **resist** each of those consequences separately.

 > Some players really hate it when their character gets captured!
 Just tell them that this is completely normal for a scoundrel of the underworld.
 You spend time in and out of jail, getting questioned and harassed by the law.
 It’s not the end of the world.
 But now that you’re here in the interrogation room, what kind of person are you?
 Do you talk?
 Do you stand up to them?
 Do you make a deal?

 ### Questioning

-The cops grab an NPC member of your crew or one of the crew’s contacts, to question them about your crimes. *Who do they think is most vulnerable?* Make a **fortune roll** to see how much they talk (/1-3:/ **+2** /heat/, /4/5:/ **+1** /heat/), or pay the constables off with 2 /coin/.
+The cops grab an NPC member of your crew or one of the crew’s contacts, to question them about your crimes. *Who do they think is most vulnerable?* Make a **fortune roll** to see how much they talk ({1-3:} **+2** {heat}, {4}5:{ **+1** }heat{), or pay the constables off with 2 }coin/.

 > Roll 2d for a normal person to see how well they keep quiet.
 If they’re an experienced underworld type or some kind of tough, give them 3d or 4d instead.
 If they’re soft or if they have some loyalty to the law, give them 1d or 0d.

 ### Reprisals

 An enemy faction makes a move against you (or a friend, contact, or vice purveyor).
-Pay them (1 /rep/ and 1 /coin/) per Tier of the enemy as an apology, allow them to mess with you or yours, or fight back and show them who’s boss.
+Pay them (1 {rep} and 1 {coin}) per Tier of the enemy as an apology, allow them to mess with you or yours, or fight back and show them who’s boss.

 ### Rivals

 A neutral faction throws their weight around.
 They threaten you, a friend, a contact, or one of your vice purveyors.
-Forfeit (1 /rep/ or 1 /coin/) per Tier of the rival, or stand up to them and lose  1 /status/ with them.
+Forfeit (1 {rep} or 1 {coin}) per Tier of the rival, or stand up to them and lose  1 {status} with them.

 ### Show of force